loda-lang/loda-programs/programs/oeis/list2.md

 * [A272370](http://oeis.org/A272370) ([L16 program](A272370.asm)): Number of geometrically inscriptible regular polygons with less than 2^n+1 sides.
 * [A272378](http://oeis.org/A272378) ([L11 program](A272378.asm)): a(n) = n*(6*n^2 - 8*n + 3).
 * [A272399](http://oeis.org/A272399) ([L09 program](A272399.asm)): The intersection of hexagonal numbers (A000384) and centered 9-gonal numbers (A060544).
+* [A272459](http://oeis.org/A272459) ([L14 program](A272459.asm)): The total number of different isosceles trapezoids, excluding squares, that can be drawn on a n X n square grid where the corners of each individual trapezoid lie on a lattice point.
 * [A272574](http://oeis.org/A272574) ([L06 program](A272574.asm)): a(n) = f(9, f(8, n)), where f(k,m) = floor(m*k/(k-1)).
 * [A272576](http://oeis.org/A272576) ([L06 program](A272576.asm)): a(n) = f(10, f(9, n)), where f(k,m) = floor(m*k/(k-1)).
 * [A272651](http://oeis.org/A272651) ([L04 program](A272651.asm)): The no-3-in-line problem: maximal number of points from an n X n square grid so that no three lie on a line.